paich64/C64MEGA65/README.md

    by default.
 Currently we know for sure of one demo where this is the case:
    ["XXX" by Lethargy](doc/demos.md#lethargy)

-   All other [demos that we tested](doc/demos.md) were tested work fine with the 6526 CIA.
+   All other [demos that we tested](doc/demos.md) work fine with the 6526 CIA.

 Debug mode
 ----------